THE BEST ONLINE BIKE STORE RANKINGS

 For Google Customer Reviews – https://www.google.com/shopping/ratings/account/lookup?q=

-If they have less than 4 stars with at least 100 reviews or no matter how many stars with less than 100 reviews, I don’t recommend you shop there.
-Any other rating system – Facebook, Yelp, Testsieger, eTrusted Shops, etc., etc.- are not independent rating services.
+I don’t recommend you shop there if they have less than 4 stars with at least 100 reviews or no matter how many stars with less than 100 reviews.
+Other rating systems like Facebook, Yelp, Testsieger, eTrusted Shops, etc., are not independent rating services.
 Ignore their ratings.
 Thanks, Steve

 Thanks for the helpful insights.